 Minimum Experience Qualifications: No Experience

-Must have junior or senior standing and be enrolled in a four-year degree program or be enrolled in the last semester of a two-year degree program, or be enrolled in a graduate program, or be enrolled in college-level coursework and have special, measurable technical skills.
+Must be enrolled in a graduate program or be enrolled in college-level coursework and have special, measurable technical skills.

 Must have a letter of recommendation from an instructor at the educational institute in which they are currently enrolled.

 Must have a current cumulative GPA of at least 2.5.
 Students may submit copy of last grade report with cumulative GPA.

 Must be able to work a minimum of 20 hours per week during regular business hours and up to 40 hours a week during the summer and school breaks.

 Must maintain the required hours for full-time student status and be in good academic standing.

 • Scheduling of work hours and assignments should be made taking into consideration that Student Interns are students first and employees second.